 Educational Background of Auditors

-Auditors launch their careers by earning an undergraduate or graduate degree in accounting, finance or business administration.
-Academic degrees equip students with skills in mathematics and problem-solving along with rigorous training in accounting laws and practices.
-Some schools offer a bachelor’s degree in business with a specialization in accounting, an approach that provides a well-rounded business curriculum plus deep knowledge of accounting practices.
+Auditors often launch their careers by earning an undergraduate degree in accounting or finance.
+Those programs equip students with skills in mathematics and problem-solving along with rigorous training in accounting laws and practices.
+Some schools offer a bachelor’s degree in business with a specialization in accounting, an approach that can provide a well-rounded business curriculum plus deep knowledge of accounting practices.

 Some employers prefer candidates who have a graduate degree in accounting or business administration.
 For instance, by pursuing an online MBA, like the one from Jessup Online, professionals can gain leadership skills that businesses value.
 Jessup’s program features faculty members who are experts in their fields and have worked as CEOs, marketing directors and vice presidents of finance.
 No GMAT is required for admission.

 Many employers also expect auditors to hold professional designations.
 One example is the Certified Internal Auditor credential offered by The Institute of Internal Auditors, which requires auditors to have a four-year degree and two years of experience to sit for the exam.